 \section{\bf Introduction}

-This work proposes the adoption of the finite--scale Lyapunov theory, for studying the temperature fluctuations in incompressible homogeneous isotropic turbulence in an infinite domain.
+This work adopts the finite--scale Lyapunov theory for studying the temperature fluctuations in incompressible homogeneous isotropic turbulence in an infinite fluid domain.
 The study is mainly motivated by the fact that, in isotropic turbulence, the temperature spectrum $\Theta(\kappa)$ exhibits several scaling laws $\kappa^n$ in the different wavelength ranges depending on $R$ and $Pr$ (\cite{Corrsin_2, Obukhov, Batchelor_2, Batchelor_3}), where $R$ and $Pr$ are Taylor scale Reynolds number and Prandtl number, respectively.
-This is due to the combined effect of these parameters which produces a peculiar connection between temperature fluctuations, fluid deformation and velocity field, whose effect varies following $R$ and $Pr$.
+This is due to the peculiar connection between temperature fluctuations, fluid deformation and velocity field, whose effect varies following $R$ and $Pr$.

-For large values of $R$ and $Pr$, \cite{Corrsin_2} and \cite{Obukhov} argumented, through the dimensional analysis, that $\Theta(\kappa) \approx \kappa^{-5/3}$ in the so-called inertial-convective subrange (see Fig. \ref{figura_0}). \cite{Batchelor_2} considered the isotropic turbulence at high Prandtl number, when $R$ is assigned.
+For large values of $R$ and $Pr$, \cite{Corrsin_2} and \cite{Obukhov} argumented, through the dimensional analysis, that $\Theta(\kappa) \approx \kappa^{-5/3}$ in the so--called inertial--convective subrange (see Fig. \ref{figura_0}). \cite{Batchelor_2} considered the isotropic turbulence at high Prandtl number, when $R$ is assigned.
 There, the author assumed that, at distances less than the Kolmogorov scale, the temperature fluctuations are mainly related to the strain rate associated to the smallest scales of the velocity field.
-As the result, he showed that $\Theta \approx \kappa^{-1}$ in the so-called viscous-convective interval, a region where the scales are less than the Kolmogorov length (see Fig. \ref{figura_0}).
-Different experiments dealing with the grid turbulence (\cite{Gibson}, \cite{Mydlarski}) and calculations of the temperatue spectrum through numerical simulations (\cite{Donzis} and references therein) indicate that $\Theta(\kappa)$ follows the previous scaling laws.
+As the result, he showed that $\Theta \approx \kappa^{-1}$ in the so--called viscous--convective interval, a region where the scales are less than the Kolmogorov length (see Fig. \ref{figura_0}).
+Different experiments dealing with the grid turbulence (\cite{Gibson, Mydlarski}) and calculations of the temperature spectrum through numerical simulations (see \cite{Donzis} and references therein) confirm that $\Theta(\kappa)$ follows such these scaling laws.